Explorers find WWII ship sunk with over 1,000 Allied POWs

 SYDNEY (AP) — A team of explorers announced it found a sunken Japanese ship that was transporting Allied prisoners of war when it was torpedoed off the coast of the Philippines in 1942, resulting in Australia’s largest maritime wartime loss — a total of 1,080 lives.

-The wreck of the Montevideo Maru was located after a 12-day search at a depth of over 4000 meters (13,120 feet) — deeper than the Titanic — off Luzon island in the South China Sea, using an autonomous underwater vehicle with built-in sonar.
+The wreck of the Montevideo Maru was located after a 12-day search at a depth of more than 13,120 feet — deeper than the Titanic — off Luzon island in the South China Sea, using an autonomous underwater vehicle with built-in sonar.

 There will be no efforts to remove artifacts or human remains out of respect for the families of those who died, according to a statement Saturday from the Sydney-based Silentworld Foundation, a not-for-profit dedicated to maritime archaeology and history.
 The organization took part in the mission together with Dutch deep-sea survey specialist company Fugro and Australia’s Defense Department.